 Ross and Rachel.
 Thanks to a combination of Values Dissonance and Seinfeld Is Unfunny, a lot of younger fans who got on board after the show was cancelled are watching their relationshippan out and questioning what made it so popular.
 While it's easy now to pinpoint everything that was wrong with them as a couple (pettiness, having very little in common, jealousy issues, etc.), during the mid-90's, such a relationship was seen as fresh and unique.
 As, until then, the Give Geeks a Chance trope was rarely (if ever) represented in television.
 While, in film, it was still seen as a refreshing break from the predictable "pretty boy gets the hot girl" trope so prevalent until the mid-80's.
 Today, with the Give Geeks a Chance trope being more-or-less played out and the culture as a whole taking a much more cynical view of the Dogged Nice Guy, it might be hard for younger fans to really appreciate how significant the Ross and Rachel romance was nearly 20 years ago.

 We find out in the pilot that Ross' ex-wife Carol is a lesbian.
 Their son Ben is raised mostly by Carol and her partner Susan.
 In the second season, Carol and Susan get married.
-At the time, 1996, same-sex marriage was illegal in every state, yet there were no references to this in the show.
+At the time, 1996, same-sex marriage was illegal in every state,note Technically, it was legal in Hawaii under a court order, but the order was stayed.
+It was not immediately clear in 1996 that same-sex marriage would be illegal for very long, at least not in Hawaii...which when it comes to places to get married is a darn good one.
+Same-sex marriage and no country in the world yet had full marriage for same-sex couples (the first was the Netherlands in 2001), yet there were no references to this in the show.
 No characters - aside from Carol's unseen parents - object to the wedding, save Ross who is upset because he still loves Carol.
 (In a sweet moment, he ends up walking her down the aisle.)
 A few network affiliates refused to air the episode, but it was the highest-rated program that week.
 Today, same-sex weddings and couples raising children are becoming increasingly commonplace on TV, for example in Modern Family.

 There is that other acclaimed '90s police drama, NYPD Blue.
 When it debuted, it was ground-breaking not just for being character driven and gritty in much the same way as Homicide, but for being willing to push the envelope with things such as violence, sex and nudity, and profanity.
 Whilst network series have been reluctant to try the same things since the show went off the air (all this envelope pushing incurred ABC some heavy FCC fines), all the things that NYPD Blue is notable for can be seen almost ubiquitously on Cable television.